eranheres/amaze/README.md

 python3 run_combined.py --path ../data/all
 ````

-Presolved solution can be found at solutions/final.txt
+Solved solution can be found at solutions/solution.txt

-To compare solutions and validate results use the following:
+To compare solutions and validate the results use the following:

 ````
 cd data/all